swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Creating a `Span`:

 The initialization of a `Span` instance from an unsafe pointer is an unsafe operation.
-When it is initialized correctly, subsequent uses of the borrowed instance are safe.
-Typically these initializers will be used internally to a container's implementation of functions or computed properties that return a borrowed `Span`.
+Typically these initializers will be used internally to a container's implementation and return a borrowed `Span` tied to the container's lifetime.
+Safe usage relies on a guarantee that the represented storage is managed correctly and outlives the `Span` instance.

 ```swift
 extension Span where Element: ~Copyable & ~Escapable {